nursena-aydin/Flappy_Bird/README.md

 # Flappy_Bird
-Flappy Bird Oyunu.pptx dosyasında oynu anlatan slayt bulunmaktadır.
+Flappy Bird Game.pptx file has a slide describing the game.